Skip to Content

 No matter how experienced you are with flying a drone, you can’t control mother nature (read: wind!).

-Your drone is bound to crash or have an accident at some point.
+Your drone is bound to have a snafu or get into an accident at some point.

 Hopefully it won’t be bad enough to destroy the drone, but it might damage a part, such as the propeller.